 - Include a complete City, State, Country as the location of the job to be included on all free job boards.
 You’ll spot that locations are auto-suggested as you type.
 If the job post is for remote work, tick the ‘remote work’ box, and include the head office as the job’s location.

 - Don’t publish the same job in multiple locations, unless there are separate openings in different offices.
 Each job opening should only be published once or it may be flagged as a problem by job boards.

 - Include enough detail so that candidates understand the duties and requirements of the position at your company.
 Consider including information about your benefits or company details to make the position more appealing.
 You should have at least 700 characters overall.

 - Make your description easy to read by using formatting options like headings, bold text, and bulleted lists for requirements.
-Limit use of links and images since they aren’t supported by most job boards.
+Limit the use of links and images since they aren’t supported by most job boards.

-- Don’t provide other ways for the candidate to apply, like an email address, phone number or website link.
+- Don’t provide other ways for the candidate to apply, like an email address, phone number, or website link.
 Recooty will always include an Apply button automatically.

 - Avoid language that could be viewed as discriminatory.
 This includes any age limits or similar language like “college students welcome”, specific pronouns (e.g. avoid using “he” or “she”), and nationality (when referring to language abilities use “native-level” instead of “native.”)